-The right traffic are people who are looking for solutions in your industry, they’re people who want answers, they want fixes, to learn, discover, be entertained, buy or gain something that they regard as valuable in your specific niche.
+The right traffic is people who are looking for solutions in your industry, they’re people who want answers, they want fixes, learn, discover, be entertained, buy or gain something that they regard as valuable in your specific niche.

 In other words: 1 of the right kind of visitor is worth 1,000 of the wrong kind.